 We want to make truly great things available to everybody.
-That's why v price when we develop products.
-How can we make the price lower with function, quality and sustainability?
+That's why we always start with the price when we develop products.
+How can we make the price lower without sacrificing form, function, quality and sustainability?
 Can we use another material?

 An innovative production method?
-Or a new, unheard-of assembly met think in new ways and look at the world with open hearts and minds.
-One of the greatest experiences in product development is when a people are working together, almost obsessively trying to figure out the for creating something new and better.
+Or a new, unheard-of assembly method?
+We always try to

+One of the greatest experiences in product development is when a group of dedicated people are working together, almost obsessively trying to figure out the best possible solutio for creating something new and better.
 The tougher the challenge, the more we enjoy trying to find a solution.

-Side by side, product developers, designers, technicians and supplier create a better everyday life for you.
+Side by side, product developers, designers, technicians and suppliers are working together to create a better everyday life for you.

-IKEA Museum Flatpack
+2093: How can we take on the growing challenges of everyday life?
+Small space living, more